kostyfisik/jade/README.md

     # apt-get install clang libc++-dev

-Use jade.cc and jade.h as a C++ library.
+Use jade.cc and jade.h as a C++ library directly or add this repository with CMake add_subdirectory() and target_link_libraries() with JADEXX::JADEXX target.

 Download
 -------